Death Valley

 Wrinkled golden badlands best seen at sunrise from the overlook ramp.

 You're previewing the basics.
-One $2.99 payment unlocks this park's full guide forever — map, top trails with stats, where to eat & sleep, day-by-day plan, fun facts, ranger picks, insider tips, signature activities, wildlife, side trips, and fees.
-Pay only for the parks you actually visit.
+Go Pro to unlock every park's full guide — maps, top trails with stats, where to eat & sleep, day-by-day plans, fun facts, ranger picks, insider tips, signature activities, wildlife, side trips, and fees — plus unlimited stops in your itinerary.

 • ✓ Top trails with difficulty + stats